TomNisbet/sap-plus/docs/_docs/design-250-loader.md

 [![Arduino Loader](../../assets/images/loader-schematic-small.png "loader/debugger")](../../assets/images/loader-schematic.png)

 The Ben Eater RAM design uses multiplexers to select either the bus or a set of dip switches to load the RAM and MAR.
-The SAP-PLus loader takes a different approach.
+The SAP-Plus loader takes a different approach.
 When active, the Loader disables the Microcode ROMs and generates its own control signals.
 With this approach, it can read or write to any register, not just the RAM and MAR.
 It can also generate CLK and RST signals.
 It can select a register, put a value on the data bus, and then pulse the CLK line to load the bus value into the register.

 The Loader uses two 74HCT595 8-bit shift registers to drive the sixteen microcode ROM control outputs.
-The output enable of these registers is tied to the Loader's ACTIVE signal and the output enable of the microcode ROMs is the inverted ACTIVE signal, ensuring that only one source will be outputting a signal at any time.
+The output enable of these registers is tied to the Loader's ACTIVE signal and the output enable of the microcode ROMs is the inverted ACTIVE signal.
+This ensures that only one source will be outputting control signals at any time.

 ## Loader implementation

 The loader uses an Arduino Nano clone.
 Note that the Loader Arduino is designed to be left in the circuit even when not connected to a controlling computer through USB.
-Upon power up, the loader will activate itself and then load a default program into the SAP-Plus.
+Upon power up, the loader will activate itself and then load programs into the SAP-Plus.
 So even in standalone mode, the SAP-Plus will power up into a state where it has code to execute.
 There is no manual dip switch loader, so there is no way to load memory without the Arduino.

 The Arduino is powered from the SAP-Plus Vcc through a diode so that if the NQSAP is powered off it does not try to draw power from the Arduino's USB port.
 The USB port is connected to the host computer with a hub that has individual power switched, allowing the host computer's power to be disconnected from the SAP-Plus hardware.